ShaunCurtis/Blazr.Weather/Documents/Functional-Programming.md

 );
 ```

-But in my FP world all functions return a result, so `Map` looks like this:
+However, in my FP world all functions return a result, so `Map` looks like this:

 ```csharp
     public static Result<T> Map<T>(this bool value, Func<Result<T>> isTrue, Func<Result<T>>? isFalse)